-My current research focusses on democratic decision-making in a national and European context.
-I have written about the design of electoral systems and democratic innovations such as referendums, as well as about decision-making in the legal order of the European Union.
+My current research focusses on questions of democratic inclusion, democratic equality and political representation.
+I have written about the design of electoral systems and democratic innovations such as referendums, as well as about sovereignty in the European Union.

-I received the Bright Minds Award 2017 by Dare to Cross Over of Utrecht University for my interdisciplinary research on referendums, combining constitutional law and social choice.
+My research on referendums, combining constitutional law and social choice, was awarded the Bright Minds Award 2017 by Dare to Cross Over of Utrecht University.
 Furthermore, my MA Philosophy dissertation on electoral design was awarded the LUF Dissertation Prize 2021 for best Master's dissertation written in the academic year of 2019/2020 at Leiden University.
 The dissertation was praised for its originality, clarity of argument and societal relevance.

 2021-present - PhD Candidate in the interdisciplinary DFG Graduate Program "Collective Decision-Making" of Hamburg University.

 2020-2021 - Junior lecturer at the Institute of Jurisprudence, Constitutional and Administrative Law of Utrecht University.

 2019-2020 - Research and Teaching Assistant in the Computational Social Choice Group at the Institute for Logic, Language & Computation (ILLC) of the University of Amsterdam.